 The Danube Delta is a UNESCO protected site and the second largest river delta in Europe (after the Volga).
 The delta empties into the Black Sea and is a haven for wildlife, especially birds, along its many channels.
 Among the marshes and woodland you will find everything from Egyptian pelicans to Arctic geese.
 The Carpathian Mountains and Muntii Maramuresului Nature Park encompass some of the last unspoiled wilderness areas in Europe.
 There are spectacular mountain peaks, cascading rivers and lush Alpine meadows to enjoy.
 You will also find wolves and the Carpathian chamois in the virgin forests.
 The Liberty Bear Sanctuary in Zarnesti does a great job in rescuing bears from exploitation.
 There are more than 70 bears in the sanctuary, which can be viewed as they enjoy their natural habitat in safety.
 The Balti Steppe is another area of unspoiled wilderness.
 The landscape includes steep gorges and barren highlands in a breathtaking high plain.

 The 2006 comedy, "Borat", starring Sacha Baron Cohen featured the Romanian village of Glod as Borat's home town.
 The Carpathian Mountains provided the spectacular backdrop for the 2003 film "Cold Mountain", while "Mirrors (2008)" used the interior of Bucharest's Academy of Science building.
 "The Whistleblower (2010)" was also filmed in Bucharest and in the Carpathians.

 Cross border rentals are allowed to a number of European countries in Central and Eastern Europe.
 Charges apply and written permission is required before travel.
 You can find a list of countries and more details here: Rental Information.
-In case of offense against crossing borders and territorial restrictions all insurance coverage will be void of validity.
+In case of offense against crossing borders and territorial restrictions coverage will be void of validity.